-2.7.1 Connect the blast hose coming from the blast-hose support, located on the rear-outside cabinet wall, to the coupling at the bottom of the blast machine, as shown in Figure 7.
+2.6.1 Connect the blast hose from the cabinet hopper to the coupling at the bottom of the blast machine.
 Make sure coupling gaskets are in place and couplings are secured with safety lock pins and that the hose is secured with a safety cable.